rocjs/roc/docs/Validators.md

 unmanaged       Defaults to false, Roc will not check for mismatches in projects when true.
 ```

-If `unmanaged` is set to `true` the object will be managed in an unmanaged way where the keys on the object will not be verified by Roc.
+If `unmanaged` is set to `true` the object will not be managed, meaning that Roc will not verify the object keys in this case.
 This is useful if the value for the specific property should be treated as an object.

 __Example__
 ```javascript